 Possible Test Results

-In most cases, the results are normal, that is, babies do not have the diseases screened for.
+In most cases, since the diseases screened for are rare, the results are normal, that is, babies do not have the diseases.
 If the results are normal, you will not be contacted.
-So don’t worry: no news is good news!
+No news is good news!

 However, you may be contacted if a second blood or urine sample is needed.
 It’s nothing to be alarmed about.
 It might just mean that the first sample was unusable.
 Follow the instructions you are given.

 Sometimes screening test results are abnormal, but this does not necessarily mean that the baby has a disease.
-If the results are abnormal, you will be contacted around 1 to 2 weeks after the sample is taken.
+If the results are abnormal, you will be contacted around one to two weeks after the sample is taken.
 You will quickly be directed to a referral centre for more advanced tests.
-If they confirm the presence of a disease, your baby will receive the care he needs.

 Sometimes a disease that is not screened for is discovered during advanced testing.
 In this case, the child will receive medical follow-up for this disease.